stuffedwombat/stuffedwombat.github.io/blogroll.md

 It's kind of horrifiyng to me.
 I love it.

 No crazy art happenings, no drug excesses, no intense socialisation, just a quiet, reliable routine where I can slowly chip away at my work.
-There are even daily calisthenics now.
+There is a lot of tea.
+There are daily calisthenics.

 I'm looking for a new place to stay, something more permanent, something that I can interior decorate and call my own.